 The purpose was to celebrate Anne's and my 60th wedding anniversary (June 26, 1965) and to spend time together as a family.

 We stayed in the Ala Moana Surfrider, a beautiful hotel on the ocean front in Waikiki.
-And we visited the ocean front elsewhere on Oahu where Kyle and Diane are buying some investment property.
+And we visited the ocean front elsewhere on Oahu where Kyle and Diane are buying rental property.

-While visiting that investment property, we met the residents and the current owner, and we swam in the bright blue surf, and picnicked under the trees on a wooden picknick bench.
+While visiting that rental property, we met the residents and the current owner, we swam in the bright blue surf, and picnicked under the trees on an old warn wooden picknick bench.

-At 6 am each morning several members of our party went surfing, and then at 8:30 am, we all met for breakfast at the Ala Moana, in a magnificent ocean setting.
+At 6 am each morning several members of our party went surfing, and then at 8:30 am, we all met for breakfast at the Ala Moana, in a magnificent outdoor ocean setting, just 75-yards from the sea.

-While we ate, the conversation was lively and funny, and the salty sea permeated the air, with the sounds of the waves rolling onto the beach lulling us into gentle relaxation.
+While we ate, the conversation was lively and funny, while the salty sea spray permeated the air, as the sounds of the waves rolling onto the beach lulled us into gentle relaxation.

-After breakfast, we occupied lounge chairs on the beach front adjoining the Ala Moana with umbrellas blocking the intense sun, and went swimming in the surf, in warm and crystal clear water.
+After breakfast, we occupied lounge chairs on the beach front adjoining the Ala Moana with umbrellas blocking the intense sun.
+We went swimming in the surf, in the warm and crystal clear water.

-In the evening, we all went to dinner together, to a different and very fancy restaurant each night.
+In the evening, we all went to dinner together, each night to a different and very fancy restaurant.
 Thanks to Kyle's assistant, Rahsua Valdespino, I had vegetarian food from restaurants that did not normally serve vegetarian.
 (I have been a vegetarian for over 24-years.)

 Our anniversary dinner was held at Hy's Steak House, one of the finest restaurants in Oahu.
 We also had dinner at the Hula Grill, Roy's and Duke's, the latter being one I particularly enjoy.

-Desert was sometimes eaten in the restaurant, or at other times was purchased in scoops from the Haagen- Dazs store across the street from our hotel.
+Dessert was sometimes eaten in the restaurant, or at times was purchased in scoops from the Haagen- Dazs store across the street from our hotel.

-Family photos were taken on the beach, courtesy of our son Clayton, and his wife Maria.
+Family photos were taken on the beach, courtesy of our son Clayton, and his wife Maria, who also paid for one of the dinners.

-And it was a joy to have our middle son Kevin and his wife Melody and their children join us all the way from Montana.
+And it was a joy to have our middle son Kevin and his wife Melody and their children join us all the way from Montana, an extra thousand mile journey.
+They too paid the cost of one of the dinners.

-One of my favorite activities was riding a stationary bike on the hotel mezzanine, overlooking the main Honolulu thoroughfare, and doing people watching.
+One of my favorite activities was riding a stationary bike in the hotel mezzanine gym, overlooking the main Honolulu thoroughfare, Kalakaua Blvd. and doing some people watching.

 Commentary: